How to make 33% women reservation, 100% politics

 If the Prime Minister is genuinely concerned about the delay in women’s representation, the solution is simple: Grant 33% reservation within the existing 543 seats of the Lok Sabha today.
 All opposition parties would support such a move.

-The fact that the government refuses to do this—and instead insists on a complex, Census-altering, boundary-shifting exercise—proves that the “Nari Shakti” narrative is merely a cover for a “Rajneeti” (Political) power grab.
+The fact that the government refuses to do this—and instead insists on a complex exercise—proves that the “Nari Shakti” narrative is merely a cover for a “Rajneetik” (Political) power grab.
 No member of the opposition should accept this assault on our federal structure.
 We must demand reservation without the strings of a biased delimitation attached.